xo-cally/GPU-ACCELERATED-CLUSTERING-FOR-HIGH-DENSITY-GENOTYPING-DATA/README.md

 This directory typically contains:
 - Genotype call CSVs
 - timings.csv and timings_summary.csv
-- Plots for a subset of SNPs (first N or random N), as configured
+- Plots for the first N SNPs
 - Additional diagnostic files depending on run options

----

 ## Reproducibility notes
 - Fixed seeds & restarts: Runs are controlled via SEED and RESTARTS, which govern GMM initialisation and EM restarts.
 Keeping these fixed allows fair CPU vs GPU comparisons.
 - Feedback loop is persistent: feedback.csv and bad_snps.txt are updated across runs.
 If you want a “fresh” experiment, either point FEEDBACK_PATH/BAD_SNPS_PATH to new files or delete the old ones.
 - Here, `p_min` / `PMIN` (τ) is the minimum posterior probability required to make a genotype call.

----

 ## Acknowledgements
 - Sydney Brenner Institute for synthetic, anonymised SNP array data.